 Once you’ve got your numbers for how long it takes you to perform your services, you can start to build out the most simple pricing model, one that’s cost-based.

-So let’s say for a customer, each month you write 4 blog posts and create 5 backlinks through guest posting.
+So let’s say for a customer that you write 4 blog posts each month and create 5 backlinks through guest posting.
 To achieve this, you spend 14 hours writing content and 3 hours outreaching webmasters or fetching guest posting lists to publish your content.
-Another 2 hours are used to create a report, do the invoice etc. Your monthly tools cost is $600.
+Another 2 hours are used to create a report, do the invoice, etc. Your monthly tool cost is $600.

-The total price for the customer should be 17 hours x $30/hour = $510 + a fraction of the tools price to cover the costs.
-If for instance, if you have 10 monthly customers, the fraction of the tools price for each customer is $60.
+The customer’s total price should be 17 hours x $30/hour = $510 + a fraction of the tool’s price to cover the costs.
+If, for instance, if you have 10 monthly customers, the fraction of the tools price for each customer is $60.

 We’ve got a resource below that can help you design a pricing model based on how long marketing activities take you.

 2.4 Understand and Calculate Key Metrics like LTV

 Although there are countless metrics you can track, we’re placing focus on LTV and a few other key values that drive the value conversation for your relationship with your clients.
 Consequently, those metrics also drive your pricing and how much value you can capture for yourself.